crs4/seal/docs/additional.rst

 Support
 --------

-Although Seal doesn't come with any support or warranty, feel free to contact us if you have any problems installing or using it.
+Although Seal doesn't come with any guarantee of support or warranty, feel free to contact us if you have any problems installing or using it.
 We'll try to help.

+* `Submit a bug report <http://sourceforge.net/tracker/?func=add&group_id=536922&atid=2180420>`_
+* Contact the authors (see addresses below)

 Known Issues